yeongaori/chzzk-chat-bot/README.md

 # CHZZK Chat Bot

-Simple chat bot software running on the Selenium web driver for the CHZZK streaming service
+Simple chat bot software running on the isomorphic-ws (and Selenium web driver to log-in) for the CHZZK streaming service

 ## Prerequisites
 Make sure you have the following installed before proceeding: